What's Hot

 Serfling's Original Method | Hand written, sorry I don't like equation editor

-The important point to note with Serfling's work is the use of the Sine and Cosine functions.
-These functions are actually the engine of model occurrence in periodic samples when seeing cyclical hazards from a Serfling perspective.
-We can also extend this thinking into a Risk Clock which captures harmonic cycles of risk growing and decaying in uniform patterns.
-Such a Risk Clock has been shown below as an expansion on various notes from Wikipedia [ LINK ] and you can see how the risk clock works here by clicking on the image below.
+We can also extend this thinking into a Risk Clock that captures harmonic cycles of risk growing and decaying in a uniform pattern through time.
+Such a Risk Clock has been shown below as an expansion on various notes from Wikipedia [ LINK ] and you can see how the risk clock works by clicking on the image below to enlarge it.

 The Risk Clock [Click to enlarge image]